Treating Fatigue with Acupuncture and Alternative Medicine

 Chinese Herbs

 There are 4 different organs involved in fatigue: the kidney, spleen, heart, and lungs.
 Below are the four patterns.
-Each pattern has their own Chinese herbal formula to accompany the acupuncture treatment:
+Each pattern has its own Chinese herbal formula to accompany the acupuncture treatment:

 Supplements

-B Complex: Very important in the building up of qi and blood.
+B Complex: Very important in building up Qi and blood

 Exercise

 At first, this may seem challenging or feel forced because you will feel tired and will not want to exercise.
-However, after a few days your body will begin to love the boost that the released endorphins and serotonin provide.
-Exercise alone can have a powerful affect on fatigue.
-The optimal program should be a combination of cardiovascular and restorative exercise such as: biking, running, hiking, swimming and then yoga, qi gong and tai chi respectively.
+However, after a few days, your body will begin to enjoy the boost that released endorphins and serotonin provide.
+Exercise alone can have a powerful effect on fatigue.
+The optimal program should be a combination of cardiovascular and restorative exercise such as biking, running, hiking, swimming, and then yoga, qi gong, and tai chi, respectively.

-In my practice I have seen that many people with chronic fatigue can attribute this pattern to a central theme that is, over time, taking their energy.
-This could be due to a variety of reasons a job that makes you feel stuck or stagnant or a relationship that is not working.
-Perhaps you have set up your life so that you are too busy taking care of others and never have time for yourself.
-Maybe you have financial problems are literally weighing on you.
+In our practice, we have seen that many people with chronic fatigue can attribute this pattern to a central theme that is, over time, taking their energy.
+This could be due to a variety of reasons: a job that makes you feel stuck or stagnant, a relationship that is not working, or setting up your life so that you are too busy taking care of others and never have time for yourself.
+Maybe financial problems are literally weighing on you.
 Low energy often signifies that we are not in control of some aspect of our life.
 It is important to set an intention to identify and heal any area of your life that feels out of control or has become toxic to you.

 There are many great gentle treatment options for chronic fatigue.
-Pleases remember that this article is not intended to cover the issue of fatigue in its entirety because as there can certainly many other factors involved in fatigue such as: immune dysfunction, Lyme disease, low level pathogenic influences, etc.) The key is to be proactive in treating this condition.
+Please remember that this article is not intended to cover the issue of fatigue in its entirety, as there can certainly be many other factors involved, such as: immune dysfunction, Lyme disease, low-level pathogenic influences, etc. The key is to be proactive in treating this condition.